 The Company and its subsidiaries ship the fabrics produced in China to the ready-made garment manufacturers in Vietnam and Cambodia.
 This is because our facilities in Cambodia are not able to meet with all the demand yet.
 Since the trade war between China and the U.S. in 2018, the U.S. government has been levying extra tariffs on the products from China and textile is among the sanctioned list.
 However, there are no punitive duties on the products exported to the U.S. from countries other than China but with raw materials manufactured in China.
-The Company's products exported from China in 2017, 2018 and during the first half of 2019 accounted for 29.92%, 37.26% and 40.15% of total revenues, respectively.
-These products were primarily shipped to Southeast Asia and South Asia, accounting for 29.59%, 34.65% and 37.66% of total revenues, respectively.
+The Company's products exported from China in 2019 accounted for 35.69% and 32.11% of total revenues, and 2020 during respectively.
+These products were primarily shipped to Southeast Asia and South Asia.
 A small portion was sold to other countries in Asia, and there was no direct sale to the U.S. The distribution of ready-made garments from factories is up to the decision from OEM customers.
-Meanwhile, the Company's exports from China in 2017, 2018 and the first half of 2019 totalled NT\$1,318,199,000, NT\$2,149,769,000 and NT\$1,493,515,000, respectively.
-The exports from China in 2018 increased 63.08% from 2017 and went up in the first half of 2019 by 53.28% from the same period in 2018.
-This suggests that the influence of the U.S.-China trade war was rather limited on the performance of the Company.
 The only significant impact was increased demand for local suppliers as international OEMs stepped up their procurement in Cambodia and Vietnam.

 The Company and its subsidiaries are engaged in the development, design, manufacturing, and distribution of cotton blend knitted fabrics used in athleisure fashion.
 We sell our fabrics to ready-made garment factories.
 The U.S. government assesses the tariffs on ready-made garments based on where the ready-made garments are produced.
 The fabrics produced and sold by the Company and its subsidiaries are intermediary materials and not directly exported to the U.S. Therefore, the influence of the trade war between China and the U.S. is limited.
 However, as the trade negotiation continues, uncertainties abound.
-To ensure operational stability, the Company decided to expand our capacity in Cambodia in 2019 and increased our business presence in Vietnam to integrate the maturing supply chain in weaving, dyeing, and finishing.
-This caters to the local sourcing requirements by OEM customers, diversifies the production risks in a certain region and mitigates macroeconomic risks of a single country.
+To ensure operational stability, the Company established a factory in Vietnam in 2020.
+This caters to the local sourcing requirements by brand owner customers, diversifies the production risks in a certain region and mitigates macroeconomic risks of a single country.